 Principles and Overcoming Emotional Challenges

 The principles in martial arts provide the key to overcoming some of the psychological challenges of addiction.
 Martial arts focus on discipline, which provides the stubborn will to fight addiction even when the subconscious mind is making it difficult.
-Applying the principles and continuing to use martial arts will help clear the mind of stress, trauma, and other thoughts that emotional cravings subject one to.
+Applying the principles and continuing to use martial arts will help clear the mind of stress, trauma, and other thoughts.
 When the mind is free from the cravings, it is easier to avoid the drug in the future.

 The other key element is the confidence that develops after taking martial arts.
 Since the lessons will provide self-defense skills and physical strength, it is easier to maintain self-esteem and feel confident.
 That increased sense of well-being can provide healing to the mind after trauma, emotional conditions, or the fight against addiction.